Collaborative Portfolio Assessment (CPA)

 - Team members schedule a meeting early in the semester to share syllabi, course calendars, and major assignments for Eng 12.
 Everyone should share their plans for the Capstone assignment, as well as any questions and concerns they have about the course.
 The goal of this sharing is to make each faculty’s approach to the course explicit and to provide an opportunity for faculty to support each other in the early weeks of the course.
 In addition, at this meeting faculty should review the Final Portfolio Assessment Criteria document and should discuss their thoughts and feelings about the criteria listed here.

 - On or around the last day of class, partners exchange their students’ portfolios for assessment.
 It’s important that all members agree upon and commit to this date since it is vital that faculty have adequate time to read and respond to the portfolios.
-Many faculty use various types of eportfolios, and we encourage faculty to move in this direction.

 - Group members read students’ portfolios, completing feedback forms for any that they think should fail English 12.
 Please note that instructors needn’t do anything for portfolios that are clearly passing.